Bette Porter: Controversy

-The cancellation of Generation Q following the third season has also been attributed by some fans to Bette and Tina's storyline, as some cited their third reconciliation and second marriage as forced fanservice with lazy writing, such as recreating their first meeting and copying elements from Imagine Me & You (Bette chasing Tina in her car on the road on foot), The Parent Trap (Bette sabotaging Tina's engagement in order to win her back with Shane and Alice playing the role of the twin girls), High Noon (Bette and Tina walking off together into the sunset in the final scene similar to Gary Cooper and Grace Kelly) and Star Wars: The Rise of Skywalker (Tina forgiving Bette again for her abusive behavior and then marrying her for the second time over an unseen one year time skip with no explanation given, similar to Palpatine's infamous offscreen unexplained return one year after Star Wars: The Last Jedi) and leaving little room for creativity, and their limited screentime to four out of ten episodes was also negatively received, as was their second wedding, with fans noting that the event appeared to focus more on the supporting cast (notably Shane and Tess) than Bette and Tina themselves.
+The cancellation of Generation Q following the third season has also been attributed by some fans to Bette and Tina's storyline, as some cited their third reconciliation and second marriage as forced fanservice with lazy writing, such as recreating their first meeting and copying elements from Imagine Me & You (Bette chasing Tina in her car on the road on foot), The Parent Trap (Bette sabotaging Tina's engagement in order to win her back with Shane and Alice playing the role of the twin girls), High Noon (Bette and Tina walking off together into the sunset in the final scene similar to Gary Cooper and Grace Kelly) and Star Wars: The Rise of Skywalker (Tina forgiving Bette again for her abusive behavior and then marrying her for the second time over an unseen one year time skip with no explanation given, similar to Palpatine's infamous offscreen, unexplained return).
+Their limited screen time of four out of ten episodes was also negatively received, as was their second wedding, with fans noting that the event appeared to focus more on the supporting cast (notably Shane and Tess) than Bette and Tina themselves.